JovannMC/haritorax-interpreter/README.md

 ## Projects using package

-- [SlimeTora](https://github.com/OCSYT/SlimeTora) - A program that connects the HaritoraX Wireless trackers to the SlimeVR server, supporting Bluetooth and the GX6 communication dongle.
+- [SlimeTora](https://github.com/OCSYT/SlimeTora) - A program that connects any of the HaritoraX trackers to the SlimeVR server, supporting Bluetooth (classic), Bluetooth (low energy), and the GX(6/2) communication dongles.

 Let me know if you want to be featured here, if you are using this package in any project!